Friday, June 19, 2015

 In fact, Zeke probably did more work during my cheaper visit, by pouring the sodas himself instead of waiting for the bartender to pour beers.

+Back to our restaurant, I still have to tip Zeke.
 How was everything?
 Good enough.
 We ate, we drank, there was bread.
 20% is easy to figure out but the service wasn't exceptional.
 Yet 15% seems weak, culturally.
-Even with a calculator, figuring out an in-between percentage is just bananas.

 Some restaurants actually print on the bill tipping amounts per percentage.
 This is the establishment blatantly saying, ‘We don't pay our servants enough so now you must make up for it.’
 Disgusting.